Stad

 Trolledalsegga

-From Lotsstøylen, you can follow the farm road to the top of Trolledalsegga (1,020 metres above sea level), or Sagtindane as it is also known.
-You’ll get a magnificent view of Northern Europe’s deepest lake Hornindalsvatnet (514 metres) in the east, and one of the loveliest views across the Nordfjord in the west, with fjord arms on either side of the mountain ridge.
-This is the easiest summit trip with the most incredible view.
+From Lotsstøylen you can follow the mountain pasture road to the top of Trolledalsegga (1020 m a.s.l.), also called Sagtindane.
+Here you get a magnificent view of Northern Europe’s deepest lake, Hornindalsvatnet (514 m), to the east, and one of the very finest views over Nordfjorden to the west, with fjord arms running on both sides of the mountain ridge.
+This is the easiest summit hike with the most dramatic view.

 Mosekleivhornet